The Dangers of Cooking Naked | HumorOutcasts

 Yes, you read that right…cooking naked.
 Is cooking naked that common an occurrence?
 Am I such a prude that I never even considered preparing meals without clothes.
 I used to think I was daring not donning an apron, but no clothes?
 I must admit that not once when I was earning my cooking badge in the Girl Scouts did the topic of cooking in the buff come up, but I guess the Girl Scouts didn’t do their homework because apparently, nude cooking is supposed to be a freeing and creative experience that allows you to immerse yourself in the art of food preparation more fully.

 For me, nude cooking is a recipe for disaster.
 Boiling water, splattering oil and naturally hot plant oils can make the carefree practice of naked cooking a painful experience.
 Fortunately, for novice nude chefs, there is a definite list of foods one should avoid when cooking naked and they include: potato latkes, bacon, fried chicken, deep fried turkey, any kind of searing meat, tomato sauce, jalapeno peppers, hot caramel and anything that requires wasabi.
+Why not just be safe and cook with clothes on?
+Or even treat yourself to something like a delivery from Little Italy Pizza?
+Do people really enjoy cooking in the nude?

 I know you are asking, “I get all the hot oil warnings, but why wasabi and hot peppers?
 They don’t splatter.”
 Ah, but according to the naked cooking experts, if you touch wasabi and/or hot peppers then accidentally rub your hands onto a sensitive part of your body, crippling pain and burning will occur.